DiegoAndai/Deep-learning-framework-research/ComparisonTable/Install_reports/Theano.md

 **Method**: pip </br>
 **Difficulty**: low</br>
 **Docs quality**: high </br>
-**Comments**: Installation succeded, but theano.test() failed at first with 80 errors.
-Noticed that a python module called nose-parameterized was not installed and apparently required (at least by the test function).
+**Comments**: Installation succeded, but theano.test() failed at first with 80 errors because a python module called nose-parameterized was not installed and required for the test function.
 After installing nose-parameterized with pip, Theano's test function succeded with skipped tests which are normal according to the guide.

 **Final thoughts**: </br>
 **Testing installation**: